hpicgs/node-embed/README.md

 ## Purpose of this repository

 This repository aims at demonstrating the usage of the shared library API in Node.js' implementation as of version 9.0.0, as well as the new, extended implementation of said API proposed in [this Node.js fork](https://github.com/hpicgs/node).
-This repository is a work in progress in the "Advanced Development in C++" project seminar at Hasso Platter Institute's Chair of Computer Graphics Systems.
+This repository is a work in progress in the "Advanced Development in C++" project seminar at Hasso Platter Institute's chair of Computer Graphics Systems.

 ## Dependency Setup